HenrysCat/Server-Shutdown-on-failed-ping/README.md

 This script is to be run on the second server and will ping the first server connected to the UPS, after 3 consecutive failed pings it will initiate a shutdown.

-To run in Task sheduler use the following (this assumes the script is in the root of C drive)
+To run in Task Sheduler, select run with highest privileges and use the following (this assumes the script is in the root of C drive)

 Program/script